 The UK parliament’s own interactions with the EU are not transparent to voters and parliament has not been pro-active in engaging with the EU.
 The Electoral Reform Society has suggested that the UK parliament could have played a bigger and more visible role in holding the EU to account, by emulating the Danish approach to the EU.
 In Denmark, MPs question their ministers and give them a negotiating mandate before they go to European councils, whereas, UK ministers inform parliament after the event.

 Voters are not alone in having a hazy understanding of the EU.
 The Brexit debate has shown many UK MPs, government ministers and journalists to be surprisingly ignorant of the EU, its structure and its rules.

 UK journalists and media

 Journalism that holds politicians to account is a fundamental feature of an effective democracy.
-In the UK, the media do not pay as much attention to EU politicians and the Commission as they do to their UK counterparts (or to the US).
-The media’s lack of focus on the EU has contributed to lack of UK public visibility over the EU.
-Some describe this as ‘censorship by omission’.
-It also means that the media do not try to hold the EU to account as much as they try with the UK government.
+In the UK, the media did not pay as much attention to EU politicians and the Commission as they did to their UK counterparts (or to the US).
+The media’s lack of focus on the EU contributed to lack of UK public visibility over the EU.
+Some described this as ‘censorship by omission’.
+It also meant that the media did not try to hold the EU to account as much as they tried with the UK government.